masonyoungblood/CattleBrandABM/README.md

 for different symbols.
 All of these adjustments are stored in `components.xlsx`: the `collapse` sheet has which components should be converted to what along with their new angles, and the `rotation` sheet has which components can be rotated in which directions.
+For clarification, the possible rotation angles for each component are the first unique rotations for that shape.
+For example, the 1, 3, and 4 rotations for the letter A are all identical (upside down) so 1 is kept as the first unique rotation.
 The `rotation` sheet also has a column for each angle (1 to 9), where the value for each component is whether that angle is correct if it appears (NA), needs to be corrected to no rotation (0), or needs to be corrected to a different rotation (1 to 9).

 All letter variations were converted to single categories.
-For example, A1 and A2, two stylistic variations of A with square and rounded tops, were both converted to A. The letter I is used primarily for vertical lines, so the other single line symbols (i.e. /, , and -) were converted to I (with their associated angles).
+For example, A1 and A2, two stylistic variations of A with square and rounded tops, were both converted to A. The letter I is used primarily for vertical lines, so the other single line symbols (i.e. /, \\, and -) were converted to I (with their associated angles).
 1, which could be easily mistaken for I, does not appear in the coding scheme.
 Double and triple lines are stored as separate symbols (i.e. = and -3).
 We chose to keep these as separate categories rather than convert them to multiple repetitions of I, as reducing components to their constituent parts introduces many other issues and could inflate the measured complexity (or number of components) of some brands.

 ), QC, and QC1 were all converted to ( (with their associated angles).
 \], BX1, and BX2 were all converted to \[ (with their associated